Spending quality time with friends, in laws, and your own family is important. But you can’t always accept their

 - Or if you can’t make it because you’re exhausted, that would also be perfectly understandable.

-Alternatively, you might not feel good around the people who invited you.
+- Alternatively, you might not feel comfortable around the people who invited you.
 If that’s the case, keep your message polite and to the point–you can’t make it, but maybe you’ll see them next time.
 People don’t usually expect lengthy explanations, and keeping it simple helps you stay honest.